 The final year project is considered to be an important part of the engineering education process and projects sponsored by local industry are very welcome.

 In the past many companies have benefited considerably from technology developed as part of a final year project.
 Although the projects normally require a minimum of 300 hours of student time, many students spend up to 600 hours.
 Students work in teams ranging in size from one to three.

-- Other Project Sponsorship Opportunities
+- Project Sponsorship Opportunities

-The second way that companies may be involved is less structured than the first in terms of project management.
+A way that companies may be involved is less structured in terms of project management.
 Students work in groups of two or three from the beginning of March until the end of October and may be expected to spend 300 to 400 hours on the project.
 The project is supervised by a member of academic staff and the students are not paid a stipend.
 An upfront fee of $500 to cover incidental expenses is charged.
 If both the company and the academic supervisor agree that the project has met specified goals, a further payment to the School of Mechanical Engineering of $2000 is required at the completion of the project.

 Final year projects are presented at Ingenuity in October every year.
 The event is characterised by intense and enthusiastic competition for the few prizes for excellence that are sponsored by local industry.